jontek2/A-better-print_start-macro/README.md

   M190 S{target_bed}                          ; Set the target temp for the bed TEMPERATURE_WAIT SENSOR="{target_chamberthermistor}" MINIMUM={target_chamber}   ; Wait for chamber to reach desired temp

-# If it's not ABS or ASA we skip the heatsoak and just heat the bed to the target.
+# If it's not ABS or ASA it skips the heatsoak and just heat the bed to the target.
 {% else %}
-  STATUS_HEATING                                  ; Set SB-led's to colors for heating G1 X{x_wait} Y{y_wait} Z15 F9000                ; Go to the center of the bed
+  STATUS_HEATING                                  ; Set SB-leds to heating-mode
+  G1 X{x_wait} Y{y_wait} Z15 F9000                ; Go to the center of the bed
   SET_FAN_SPEED FAN={exhaustfan} SPEED=0.25       ; Turn on the exhaust fan
   M190 S{target_bed}                              ; Set the target temp for the bed